We prepare students to be problem solvers and leaders who create and manage products, people, services, and experiences for the global marketplace.

 - Global Interdependence: Analyze diverse political, legal, cultural and economic systems in the global market to evaluate retail markets and develop retail strategies.

 Students interested in design and product development would find the fashion product development option a great area of study.
 Graduates develop and deliver products to the global marketplace.
 This option focuses on developing, designing and marketing materials and products within the market and industry.

 In the fashion entrepreneurship option, you will not only learn how to develop and sell products, you will also learn how to manage a successful business.
 Alumni from the program are using what they learned in the classroom to successfully run their own businesses.

 New retail opportunities are emerging around the world today with digital retailing and retail technology.
 The course of study includes classes on sourcing, buying, merchandising, promotion, and consumer behavior.

 A minor in Apparel, Retail and Design (ARMD) is available.
 The 16-credit minor in ARMD will provide a student with a basic background in the field.
 This can be combined with a major in marketing, or one of the many majors in Arts, Humanities and Social Sciences, or Science and Math; any major where the study of apparel, fashion, the theater or human interaction is concerned would be strengthened by a minor in ARMD.

-	A nine-credit certificate is offered in Apparel, Retail Merchandising and Design and can be completed online.
+A ten-credit certificate is offered in Apparel, Retail Merchandising and Design and can be completed online.

 A master’s degree in merchandising will help you deliver the right product or service to the consumer in the right place, in the right quantities, at the right time and the right price.